Team Record

 John Hawley Edwards, born in Shrewsbury on 21 March 1850, made one appearance for England while playing for Shropshire Wanderers, against Scotland in Glasgow as an inside forward in 1874.
 He became the first treasurer of the Football Association of Wales on its formation in 1876, and later that year while with The Wanderers played for Wales, again at inside forward, in their first international match, also against Scotland.
 That was his only Wales appearance.

 Wilfried Zaha, played for England in two friendly matches in 2012 and 2013.
-On 26 November 2016, he switched his allegiance to Côte d'Ivoire, however, his place of birth.
-And has played in thirty matches, and scored five goals, up until the start of 2022-23;
+On 26 November 2016, he switched his allegiance to Côte d'Ivoire, however, his place of birth, and he has played in 33 matches, and scored five goals.

 Beaumont G. Jarrett, who played at centre-halfback for England three times,